MarioniLab/FurtherMNN2018/README.md

 Three real data analyses are available - `haematopoiesis`, `pancreas` and `droplet`.
 Each subdirectory will usually contain:

-- `download_data.sh`, to download the data locally.
-- `prepareData.R`, to pre-process and normalize the data.
+- `prepareData.R`, to download, pre-process and normalize the data.
 - `plotCorrections.R`, to perform the batch correction and visualize the result with t-SNE plots.

+Downloading is performed using [_BiocFileCache_](https://bioconductor.org/packages/BiocFileCache), which will cache the files locally after the first download to save time and bandwidth.